 In June 2002, the FASB issued SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities."
-This Statement addresses financial accounting and reporting for costs associated with exit or disposal activities and nullifies Emerging Issues Task Force (EITF) Issue No. 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a
+This Statement addresses financial accounting and reporting for costs associated with exit or disposal activities and nullifies Emerging Issues Task Force (EITF) Issue No. 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring)."

-Restructuring)."
 The provisions of this Statement are effective for exit or disposal activities that are initiated after December 31, 2002, accordingly management will apply the provisions of SFAS No. 146 to costs incurred in conjunction with exit or disposal activities occurring in subsequent periods.
 The adoption of this Statement will not affect the accounting for costs previously recorded for exit or disposal activities.

 In December 2002, the FASB issued SFAS No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure."
 This Statement amends FASB Statement No. 123, "Accounting for Stock-Based Compensation," to provide alternative methods of transition for a voluntary change to the fair value based method of accounting for stock-based employee compensation.
 In addition, this Statement amends the disclosure requirements of Statement 123 to require prominent disclosures in both annual and interim financial statements about the method of accounting for stock-based employee compensation and the effect of the method used on reported results.
 The provisions of this statement are effective for entities with a fiscal year ending after December 15, 2002.
-The new disclosure provisions for interim financial information will first be effective for the quarter ending March 31, 2003.
+The new disclosure provisions for interim financial information are first effective for the quarter ending March 31, 2003.
 The adoption of this Statement will not have a significant impact on the Company's results of operations or its financial position.

 In November 2002, the FASB issued FASB Interpretation No. 45 ("FIN 45"), "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others (an interpretation of FASB Statements No. 5, 57, and 107 and rescission of FASB Interpretation No. 34)."
 FIN 45 clarifies the requirements of FAS 5, "Accounting for Contingencies," relating to guarantor's accounting for, and disclosure of, the issuance of certain types of guarantees.
 The Interpretation's provisions for initial recognition and measurement should be applied on a prospective basis to guarantees issued or modified after December 31, 2002.
 The disclosure requirements are effective for financial statements of both interim and annual periods that end after December 15, 2002.
-The adoption of the disclosure provisions of this Interpretation did not have a significant impact on the Company disclosures for the second quarter and the adoption of the accounting provisions of this Interpretation are not expected to have a significant impact on the Company's results of operations or its financial position.
+The adoption of the disclosure provisions of this Interpretation did not have a significant impact on the Company disclosures for the second and third quarters and the adoption of the accounting provisions of this Interpretation are not expected to have a significant impact on the Company's results of operations or its financial position.

-H. RESTRUCTURING OF OPERATIONS
+I. RESTRUCTURING OF OPERATIONS

 During the second quarter of 2003, the Company recorded a pre-tax restructuring charge of \$2.0 million in connection with the reduction of its workforce.
 These actions were taken in an effort to streamline the Company's cost structure and align its corporate workforce with market conditions.
 The charge consists of employee termination and severance benefits for a total of 58 employees; 48 production employees and 10 salaried employees.
-No cash payments of these charges were made as of December 31, 2002 leaving the entire \$2.0 million in the reserve as of December 31, 2002.
+During the first nine months of 2003 the Company made cash payments of \$0.5 million and has a remaining balance in accrued liabilities of \$1.5 million as of March 31, 2003.